jeokrohn/aa_greeting/README.md

 1) Navigate to https://developer.webex.com
 2) Log in using the "Log In" option in the top right
 3) Select "Documentation"
-4) Scoll down in the list on the left and select "Getting Started" under "APIs"
+4) Scroll down in the list on the left and select "Getting Started" under "APIs"
 5) Copy the access token by selecting the copy icon under "Your Personal Access Token"

 The developer token can be: